jlimadev/aws-certification-cloud-practitioner-notes/notes/account-billing-support/README.md

 - Same options as AWS Cost Explorer!
 - 2 budgets are free, then $0.02/day/budget

+AWS Budgets gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.
+Difference with CloudWatch Billing Alarms: CloudWatch Billing Alarms only send alerts when your costs and usage are exceeding your budget, not when it is forecasted to exceed your budget, while AWS Budgets does both.

 ## AWS Trusted Advisor

 Trusted Advisor is a assessment on AWS account with the purpose of advise possible savings, checks and cost optimizations within AWS account.